-Cinnamon (Cinnamomum verum, also referred to as Cinnamomum zeylanicum (CZ) or "true cinnamon") is a common spice used by several cultures worldwide.
-The main active chemicals in cinnamon are trans-cinnamaldhyde (found in the bark), eugenol (present in the leaves) and camphor (found in the root).
+Cinnamon (Cinnamomum verum, also referred to as Cinnamomum zeylanicum (CZ) or "true cinnamon") is a common herb used by several cultures worldwide.
+The main active chemicals in cinnamon are: trans-cinnamaldhyde (found in the bark), eugenol (present in the leaves) and camphor (found in the root).
 Specific applications in relation to poultry include:

 Red poultry mite repellent: Cinnamon was found to be a semi-effective repellent against red poultry mites.